besp9510/pi_lw_gpio/README.md

 ```

 #### Uninstall
-At anytime, to uninstall pi_gpio.c, use the same Makefile used for compiling or a Makefile generated using the configuration script with the same options as root or with root privileges.
+At anytime, to uninstall pi_lw_gpio.c, use the same Makefile used for compiling or a Makefile generated using the configuration script with the same options as root or with root privileges.

 ```
 $ sudo make uninstall